Who were these Jedi voices at the end of Star Wars: The Rise of Skywalker? - The Media Times

 During the climate war, Rey was hit flat on the back because Palpatine had deprived her and Kylo Ren (Adam Driver) of the vital force or something else.
 Previously, Palpatine boasted that the spirits of all the Sith Lords of the past lived in him, and when Rey lies on the floor, we find that she has a similar situation – with the past Jedi.

 As the camera slowly zooms in on her face, we hear voices encouraging Rey and telling her that they got her back.
 Many of these voices will be immediately known to everyone, but some others are more difficult to place.
-In this article, we will identify them all for you so that you can fill in the gaps you have drawn in these voices or to confirm what you already know.
+In this article we will identify them all for you so that you can fill in any gaps or confirm what you already know.
 So let’s get started.

 Also read: The 20 worst parts of ‘Star Wars: The Rise of Skywalker’